nikita-kazakov/nikita-kazakov.github.io/_posts/2022-02-25-college-major.md

 During that time, I kept track of the industry by talking to friends that were still in it and by reading the [r/oilandgasworkers](https://www.reddit.com/r/oilandgasworkers/) on Reddit.

-I saw that many young Petroleum Engineers weren't so lucky.
+I saw that other young Petroleum Engineers weren't so lucky.
 Many were finishing their degrees during the downturn.
 COVID hadn't hit yet.
-They graduated with debt and couldn't find work for several years a hiring freeze due to a downturn.
+They graduated with debt and couldn't find work for several years due to a hiring freeze from an industry downturn.

 The longer you're without a job, the rustier your skills.
 It becomes harder to come back to the profession.

-I had a tough time picking my college major.
+I remember having a tough time picking my college major.
 If I had to do it again, here's what I'd tell myself.

 # Do industry research outside of college